 See this recipe in my Easy Thanksgiving Dinner for Beginners meal plan.

-Yes this vegetarian stuffing can be made vegan friendly!
-Making this a vegan stuffing is super easy.
-Simply substitute the butter in this recipe for a store-bought vegan butter and you’re good to go!
+This vegetarian stuffing can be easily made into a vegan stuffing Simply substitute the butter in this recipe for a store-bought vegan butter and you’re good to go!

 Vegetarian Stuffing